netdata/netdata/collectors/plugins.d/README.md

 -    `FUNCTION` - to call a specific function, with all parameters inline
 -    `FUNCTION_PAYLOAD` - to call a specific function, with a payload of parameters
 -    `FUNCTION_PAYLOAD_END` - to end the payload of parameters
--    `FUNCTION_CANCEL` - cancel a running function transaction
+-    `FUNCTION_CANCEL` - to cancel a running function transaction - no response is required
+-    `FUNCTION_PROGRESS` - to report that a user asked the progress of running function call - no response is required

 ### Command line parameters